One Stone At A Time

 For the cost of a nice meal, you could make a significant impact to remember some of the people who first settled in our area.
 Your gift will also teach future generations the importance of honoring those who were here before us.
 Please click below to make a donation.

 It has been said that a person dies twice: once when they take their final breath, and later, the last time their name is spoken.
 Learning from volunteers at The Arlington Wreath Project, as we place a wreath on a grave we say the individual’s name aloud and take a moment to tell them we hope they are resting in peace.
 If we are unable to ascertain their name, we simply whisper “rest in peace.”
 It’s a small act that goes a long way toward keeping their memory alive.

 On Saturday, December 8, 2019, four wreaths were laid at the cemetery.
-In addition, volunteers with Girl Scout Troop 94549 provided five (5) hours of volunteer service, which included making and respectfully placing pine cone roses at the Blairstown (Gravel Hill) Cemetery.
+In addition, volunteers with Girl Scout Troop 94549 made and respectfully placed pine cone roses at the Blairstown (Gravel Hill) Cemetery.
 It was a very moving gesture to remember those who lay here silently on the hill, unknown to those passing by on the busy street below.

 Our volunteers will install the wreaths on Sunday December 1, 2019.
 We currently need 30 wreaths.
 Please click below to make a donation.